Cupnfish/Cupnfish-log/2021/bevy experience.md

 Let’s talk about step three, which will probably be replaced by a [new scheduler](https://github.com/bevyengine/bevy/pull/1144) in later versions, but that’s far away in the future, and until then we need new blogs. // TODO: what is meant by new blogs - do we write new blogs, or do we wait till someone writes blogs on the issue?

-// TODO: from here and below

 ### Rapier

-`Rapier` is a very rich physical engine, and the content of this project is only a small part of it, and this article has only selected some meaningful records from it.
-If you want to learn more about `rapier`, my advice is to read the [official documentation](https://rapier.rs/docs/user_guides/rust/getting_started) first and then go to the `bevy_rapier` group in [discord](https://discord.gg/VuvMUaxh) to learn more.
+`Rapier` is a powerful physics engine, and this project barely touched it.
+You can learn more about `rapier` in the [official documentation](https://rapier.rs/docs/user_guides/rust/getting_started) and in `bevy_rapier` group on [discord](https://discord.gg/VuvMUaxh) to learn more.

-Two common components of `Rapier` are the `RigidBody` and the `Collider`.
-Each entity in bevy can have only one rigid body, while a collider can have multiple, such as a character’s head, arms, and legs, all of which can be represented by a single collider.
+Two common components of `Rapier` are `RigidBody` and `Collider`.
+Each entity in Bevy can only have one rigid body, while a collider can have multiple, such as a character’s head, arms, and legs.

 The way to create a rigid body is simple: